 STEM OPT gives you 60 days of unemployment time, plus any remaining unemployment time from your first OPT year’s 90 days of unemployment.

-You can continue to use the SEVP Portal to keep your address, phone number and email address up to date.
+Please continue to use the SEVP Portal to keep your address, phone number and email address up to date.

 Role of the SEVP Portal: